cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 When determining the detector-level binning for any differential analysis the main goal is to chose a binning that distinguishes contributions from the various generator-level bins well.
 In the simplest case it can be done with the cut-based approach, i.e. applying the same binning for the detector-level observables as is being applied to the generator-level quantities being measured.
 In this case, that means binning in $p_{T}(Z)$ and $n_{\text{add. jets}}$.
 Due to the good lepton $p_{T}$ resolution we can follow the original STXS scheme quite closely with the detector-level selection, with one exception, it is not possible to access the very-low transverse momenta bin $p_{T}(Z)<75$ GeV.

-In `counting/regions` dicrectory you can find the datacards with five detector-level categories, each targetting a corresponding generator-level bin.
+In `counting/regions` directory you can find the datacards with five detector-level categories, each targeting a corresponding generator-level bin.
 Below you can find an example of the datacard for the detector-level bin with $p_{T}(Z)>400$ GeV.

 ```
 imax    1 number of bins